Manhunt 2: Rating

-In response to the ban, Rockstar themselves were quick to issue a statement; "We are disappointed with the recent decision by the British Board of Film Classification to refuse classification of Manhunt 2.
+In response to the ban, Rockstar issued a statement: "We are disappointed with the recent decision by the British Board of Film Classification to refuse classification of Manhunt 2.
 While we respect the authority of the classification board and will abide by the rules, we emphatically disagree with this particular decision.
 Manhunt 2 is an entertainment experience for fans of psychological thrillers and horror.
 The subject matter of this game is in line with other mainstream entertainment choices for adult consumers."
-Rockstar also stated that they felt the game was well within the guidelines to be granted an 18 cert, and they implied that the BBFC treated games differently from how they treated films, arguing that Manhunt 2 was no more violent than recent films such as Saw and Hostel.
+Rockstar also stated that they felt the game was well within the guidelines to be granted an 18 certificate, and they implied that the BBFC treated games differently from how they treated films, arguing that Manhunt 2 was no more violent than recent films such as Saw and Hostel.
 Later, the BBFC's press officer, Sue Clarke, told IGN that Rockstar was wrong in this assertion, and that "[they] haven't singled out" Manhunt 2.

 Later that same day, in an unexpected move, the ESRB issued the game with an AO rating.
 The initial impact of this decision was that major retail chains, such as Walmart, GameStop and Target would not stock the title.
 The following day, 20 June, Nintendo, Microsoft, and Sony Computer Entertainment issued statements saying they do not allow AO titles on their platforms, which effectively meant the game would have been banned in the US.

 A few months after news of the rating broke, an early uncut PlayStation 2 version was leaked online by a Sony Computer Entertainment Europe employee.